jdossgollin/lab-guide/docs/open.md

 * use social media to share key findings
 * write 2-page policy briefs
 * develop communication plans with community organizations and stakeholders as part of initial research design
+* cultivate long-lasting relationships in the communities where we work

-It is very challenging to write about complex technical topics in a manner that is readily understandable to the public without compromising a realistic discussion of a study's limitations and flaws.
+It can be very challenging to write about complex technical topics in a manner that is readily understandable to the public.
+Too often, shoddy science communication either uses jargon and concepts that are alien to the public, or over-simplifies the limitations and subtleties of scientific research.
-Fortunately, help is available -- the [Rice Engineering Communications Team](https://engineering.rice.edu/communications){:target="_blank"} can be a resource (talk to James first!)
+To avoid making these mistakes, advantages of resources like the [Rice Engineering Communications Team](https://engineering.rice.edu/communications){:target="_blank"} (talk to James first).

+### Resources

+Writing is one of the most difficult and most important scientific skills.
+It is worth revisiting a good style guide regularly, such as:

+> Strunk, W. (1999).
+Elements of style.
+Place of publication not identified: Bartleby Library.

+or, for a more in-depth approach,

+> McCloskey, D. N. (2000).
+Economical writing.
+Prospect Heights, IL: Waveland Press.

+and for science writing in particular,

+> Schimel, J. (2012).
+Writing Science: How to Write Papers That Get Cited and Proposals That Get Funded.
+Oxford ; New York: Oxford University Press.

+Digital copies of these books are available to group members.